Altriaex/multi_source_behavior_modeling/README.md

 # Behavior Estimation from Multi-Source Data for Offline Reinforcement Learning

 This is the official code for our AAAI 2023 paper _Behavior Estimation from Multi-Source Data for Offline Reinforcement Learning_.
+A preprint version of this paper is available on [arXiv](https://arxiv.org/abs/2211.16078), and a video is available on [YouTube](https://youtu.be/T_yLCgJ5a7Q).
 The code is developed from the [D4RL_Evaluation repository](https://github.com/Farama-Foundation/D4RL-Evaluations).
 If you find it useful for your research, please kindly cite our paper using:

 ```
 @inproceedings{behavior_estimate,